Kamil-Kuk/calc-app/README.md

 # CalcApp

-Please visit demo site: https://kamil-kuk-calc-app.netlify.app
+Check out deploy site: https://kamil-kuk-calc-app.netlify.app

 This is a repository for a calculator app written for `Angular` course.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.